rashidwassan/today-i-learned/linux/commands.md

 a file.
 - cat>>file1.txt here double insertion operator means appending new contents into the file.

+## 4: tac
-- tac inverse of cat, used to print lines of contents in reverse order.
+tac inverse of cat, used to print lines of contents in reverse order.